Movatterモバイル変換

 However, some research suggests Bhavavarman mentioned in the Ban Wang Pai inscription of Si Thep may not beBhavavarman I ofChenla due to different inscription styles.[63]: 17–19

-The left chart shows the dynastic relation between Dvaravati polities and other kingdoms in theChao PhrayaMekong Valleys
+The following chart shows the dynastic relation between Dvaravati polities and other kingdoms in theChao PhrayaMekong Valleys

 Ruler ofChenla (Shrestapura)